KnownSH/knownsh.cc-blog/content/about.md

 - Photoshop image processing
 - Some drawing

-Theres a whole lot I missed in this list but thats most of it.
+Theres likely a whole lot I missed in this list but thats most of it.

 <br>